Devang0215/Weather-App/README.md

 Weather App which can give the weather data for any state ,city and country

-In this project i have created a weather App which gives the  temperature for any state,city or any country I have used an open weather API to get the data .
+In this project i have created a weather App which gives the  temperature for any state,city or any country I have used an open weather API to get the data (to check weather).
 It also provides the future forcasting of the tempearture or weather .

 Step 1.
 Enter the city Name / state / Country.